What students gain from our sessions.

-• Enhanced awareness of social dynamics and improved social skills
+• Strengthen social awareness, communication, and social skills

-• Increased knowledge of mindfulness tools and techniques to reduce anxiety
+• Learn practical mindfulness tools to reduce anxiety

 Sarah Gruffalo Maisey Canine Cmprehension